2008 Florida Gators football team

 The 2008 Florida Gators football team represented the University of Florida in the sport of American football during the 2008 NCAA Division I FBS football season.
 The Gators competed in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the Eastern Division of the Southeastern Conference (SEC), and played their home games in Ben Hill Griffin Stadium on the university's Gainesville, Florida, campus.
 They were led by fourth-year head coach Urban Meyer.

 After clinching the SEC East, the Gators defeated then top-ranked Alabama Crimson Tide 31–20 in the SEC Championship Game to win their eighth conference title.
 They capped their season by defeating the Oklahoma Sooners in the BCS National Championship Game 24–14.
 The Gators finished the season ranked No. 1 in the AP Poll and the Coaches' Poll.
-32 members of the team's 96-player roster went on to have stints in the NFL.
+Of the team's 120-player roster, 30 members went on to have stints in the NFL.
+Bleacher Report has often named the 2008 Florida Gators as one of the greatest college football teams of all time.

 Before the season

-Entering the 2007 season as defending national champions, the Gators would go on to a 9–4 record despite having a prolific offense.
-Numerous defensive starters left the team due to graduation and departures to the NFL resulting in the worst defense for a Florida team since 1971.
-They closed out the season with a 41–35 loss to Michigan in the 2008 Capital One Bowl on January 1, 2008.
-Despite the disappointing season, Quarterback Tim Tebow would become the first sophomore to win the Heisman trophy.

 In the offseason, Florida coach Urban Meyer suffered the loss of assistant coaches for the first time in his tenure.
-Co-recruiting coordinator and safeties coach Doc Holliday left to become an assistant at his alma mater, West Virginia, running backs coach Stan Drayton took the same job with the Tennessee Volunteers, and co-defensive coordinator and defensive line coach Greg Mattison joined the new coaching staff of the Baltimore Ravens.
-Offensive Coordinator Dan Mullen left to become the head coach of the Mississippi State Bulldogs at the end of the 2008 season.
+Co-recruiting coordinator and safeties coach Doc Holliday left to become an assistant at his alma mater, West Virginia, running backs coach Stan Drayton took the same job with the Tennessee Volunteers, and co-defensive coordinator and defensive line coach Greg Mattison joined the coaching staff of the Baltimore Ravens.